What are corporate cards, and does your business need them?

 Airwallex Borderless Cards are your alternative to the typical Visa corporate card you see around.

-Borderless Cards are a virtual payment card , meaning there’s no physical card required.
-They’re free to create, and once your account is up and running you can create cards instantly.
-You don’t even have to wait for the card to be delivered to you—it’s ready to go straight away.
+Borderless Cards are a multi-currency virtual card, meaning there’s no physical card required.
+They’re free to create, and once your business account is up and running you can create cards instantly.
+You don’t even have to wait for the card to be delivered to you—You can start using it on Apple Pay or Google Pay™️ straight away.

 You can create as many cards as you need, each one assigned to individual staff members or projects.
 They’re debit cards, too, so there’s no risk at all of racking up large business debts.